Thai Peanut Chicken and Quinoa

 - 2 Tbsp. extra-virgin olive oil, divided

-- 1 lb. boneless, skinless chicken breasts or thighs
+- 1 lb. boneless, skinless chicken breasts or thighs, cut into bite-size pieces

 - 1 red bell pepper, thinly sliced